 Does the capital contribution exception apply where a partner forgives a debt to the partnership?
 It would appear that the answer should be yes.
 The consequences of recognizing the exception should turn on whether the partner forgiving the debt had been allocated all of the debt under IRC §752.
-If so, then it should follow that only the forgiving partner receives a deemed distribution in cash.103 However, if the partnership debt has been allocated to all the partners, then all partners receive a deemed distribution in cash104
+If so, then it should follow that only the forgiving partner receives a deemed distribution in cash.
+100 However, if the partnership debt has been allocated to all the partners, then all partners receive a deemed distribution in cash

-F. STOCK-FOR-DEBT AND PARTNERSHIP INTEREST-FOR-EQUITY EXCEPTION
+F. STOCK-FOR-DEBT EXCEPTION

 One of the most controversial issues involving exceptions to the realization of COD income has been the existence and application of the stock-for-debt exception.
-Stock-for-debt exchanges are an historical exception to the recognition of COD income.105 Under this
+Stock-for-debt exchanges are an historical exception to the recognition of COD income.
+102 Under this exception, if a corporate debtor issued stock in exchange for debt, no COD income arose even when the stock was worth less than the debt satisfied.
+103 The theory that led to the